-Navigate to the folder in which you want to save the histogram by double-clicking on items in the tree.
+This command is found in the File (Application) menu of the ribbon bar.
+When WinList is configured to use the classic toolbar and menu interface, the command is found in the File menu.
+This command allows you to save the active results window to disk in tab-separated text format.
+Choosing the option initiates the Save dialog box.
+Navigate to the folder in which you want to save the results by double-clicking on items in the tree.
 Enter a name for the file in the File edit box.
-By default the name is the same as the name appearing on the histogram's title bar.
-Click Save to store the histogram on disk, or Cancel to exit the process.
+By default the name is the name appearing on the results window's title bar.
+Click Save to store the results to disk, or Cancel to exit the process.
+Macros Macros